BioticPixels/BioticPixels.github.io/articles/icira/index.md

 #### 5.2.1.
 Proof of Upload

-Regulated sites must provide a proof of upload in order as sufficient proof for intellectual property claims.
+Regulated sites must provide a proof of upload as sufficient proof for intellectual property claims.

 #### 5.2.2.
 Proof of Revenue